 - Damage to the inside lining of the vein increases the risk of a blood clot forming.
 For example, a DVT may damage the lining of the vein.
-So, if you have a DVT, then you have an increased risk of having another one in the future.
-Some conditions such as inflammation of the vein wall (vasculitis) and some medicines (for example, some chemotherapy medicines) can damage the vein and increase the risk of having a DVT.
+So, if you have a DVT then you have an increased risk of having another one in the future.
+Some conditions, such as inflammation of the vein wall (vasculitis) and some medicines (for example, some chemotherapy medicines), can damage the vein and increase the risk of having a DVT.
 Damage to the vein can also happen with injury to the vein caused by a needle.
 This might occur after treatment with a drip in hospital (where a tube is inserted into a vein to get fluids into you).
 Drug users who inject drugs, such as heroin, can also damage their veins, making DVTs more common.
 This is especially the case if they inject illegal drugs into their leg or groin.

 - Conditions that cause the blood to clot more easily than normal (thrombophilia) can increase the risk.
 Some conditions can cause the blood to clot more easily than usual.
 Examples include nephrotic syndrome and antiphospholipid syndrome.
-See separate leaflets called Nephrotic Syndrome, Antiphospholipid syndrome and Thrombophilia for more details.
+See the separate leaflets called Nephrotic Syndrome, Antiphospholipid Syndrome and Thrombophilia for more details.
 Some rare inherited conditions can also cause the blood to clot more easily than normal.
 An example of an inherited blood disorder which can cause DVTs is factor V Leiden mutation.
 You are more at risk of a DVT if you have a family history of DVTs - that is, a close relative who has had one.

 - People with cancer or heart failure have an increased risk.
 Sometimes a DVT happens in a person who has not yet been diagnosed with cancer.
 Investigations looking for the cause of a DVT may show cancer to be the underlying cause.